MeteoSwiss/opendata/docs/general/download.md

 ## How GRIB2 files are structured

-Numerical weather forecasting model data provided by MeteoSwiss are distributed in the [GRIB2 format](https://opendatadocs.meteoswiss.ch/e-forecast-data/e2-e3-numerical-weather-forecasting-model#grib-format), a binary and highly efficient format standardized by the World Meteorological Organization (WMO) for the storage and exchange of meteorological gridded data.
+Numerical weather forecasting model data provided by MeteoSwiss are distributed in the [GRIB2 format](https://opendatadocs.meteoswiss.ch/e-forecast-data/e2-e3-numerical-weather-forecasting-model#grib-format), a binary and highly efficient format standardised by the World Meteorological Organization (WMO) for the storage and exchange of meteorological gridded data.

 GRIB2 files are designed to store multi-dimensional atmospheric fields, such as temperature, wind, or pressure across various heights, times, and geographical coordinates.